OSGeo/OSGeoLive-doc/doc/quickstart/ETF_quickstart.rst

 From the Start menu, select |osgeolive-appmenupath-ETF|.
 The application will take a few moments to start up and will open a web page at http://localhost:9090/ETF.

-In the header, there is a menu with 4 options, each representing differents views and functionalities:
+In the header, there is a menu with 4 options, each representing different views and functionalities:

 .. image:: /images/projects/ETF/introduction.png
     :scale: 70 %